 2) Use electronic items that can be recharged, or carry rechargeable batteries and a charger if it’s not built in.
 This is a major trend in travel electronics, so it shouldn’t be hard when you pick up a headlamp, lantern, water purifier, or flashlight.
 Even better, carry a collapsible or inflatable solar lantern.
 Some cost less than $20.

 3) Buy practical travel gear that lasts, not cheapo stuff that you’re going to have to toss in the trash halfway through your trip.
 If it’s manufactured in a low-impact way that’s nice too, but don’t get carried away thinking that’s a cure-all.
 (The stuff still has to get packaged and shipped to you.)
 Take Patagonia’s advice and really wear things out.
 Don’t believe the “new and improved” hype unless the technology is truly better or lighter.
 Often a new jacket or shoe style is just a fashion change.

 4) Go local.
 This is not the same as “going native,” but halfway there.
 Eat local food, drink local drinks, buy souvenirs close to the point of origin, buy clothes manufactured in the country itself.
 This is not only better for the environment; it’s actually better than giving to charity when it comes to helping the local people who live there.
 Spend your money in ways that benefit the local communities and they’ll welcome visitors instead of resenting them.
 You’ve helped someone feed their family by running a business.
 This is doubly good when buying sustainable gifts for someone instead of forgettable factory-made junk.

-This is just a start, but it is part of an attitude that travelers of all budgets need to adopt: before looking outward at carbon credits, green hotel certifications, and sustainable tour practices, first take a look inward and honestly assess your daily consumption habits.
+This is just a start of becoming an eco-friendly traveler, but it is part of an attitude that travelers of all budgets need to adopt: before looking outward at carbon credits, green hotel certifications, and sustainable tour practices, first take a look inward and honestly assess your daily consumption habits.